 Overall, high-performing organizations deploy all 12 of these methods more than low-performing organizations, and it makes sense.
 We all learn differently, and the best way to impact absorption is providing content in a variety of ways with repetition.
 It’s a case of using traditional, established methods like classroom training and mentorship with new, innovative ideas such as in-context training, gamification, and formal e-learning.
 To help sales reps succeed, it’s important to offer options that meet the different ways people learn best.

-Field practice drives confidence, lets sellers practice with an experienced partner backing them, and ultimately helps enforce to the seller that s/he has the support of the organization.
-Obtaining selling certifications also signifies a certain level of confidence in buyers—that they are working with an organization that values its client relationships and will provide them with sales reps who will work to meet their evolving needs.
+Field practice drives confidence, lets sellers practice with an experienced partner backing them, and ultimately helps enforce to sellers that they have the support of the organization.
+Obtaining selling certifications also signifies a certain level of confidence in buyers — that they are working with an organization that values its client relationships and will provide them with sales reps who will work to meet their evolving needs.

 Successfully onboarding sales reps is more of an art than a science.
-Finding the sweet spot of the right amount of formal and informal onboarding takes trial-and-error and listening to your reps.
-While it can be tempting to try to cram a lot of information into a short window of time, the best results come from more of a “drip” method—continuous training and support over a longer period.
+Finding the sweet spot of the right amount of formal and informal onboarding takes trial and error and listening to your reps.
+While it can be tempting to try to cram a lot of information into a short window of time, the best results come from more of a “drip” method with continuous training and support over a longer period.

-If you look at average onboarding volume with all delivery methods considered, you’ll see that somewhere between 6-10 days is the most popular amongst high-performing organizations, but those who provide ongoing training outnumber low-performers by 2-to-1.
-We’ve seen time and again with Highspot clients that ongoing training through in-context, quick-to-consume modules can provide measurable improvements in time-to-close and overall sales volume.
+If you look at average onboarding volume with all delivery methods considered, you’ll see that somewhere between 6 and 10 days is the most popular among high-performing organizations, but those who provide ongoing training outnumber low-performers by 2 to 1.
+We’ve seen time and again with Highspot clients that ongoing training through in-context, quick-to-consume modules can provide measurable improvements in time to close and overall sales volume.